-We expect CEZ to maintain sound liquidity over the next 12 months, supported by an estimated FFO of some CZK60 billion-CZK70 billion.
-However, this will not be sufficient to cover all of the company's sizeable capital spending and dividend payments.
-We expect that CEZ will draw more frequently on its committed facilities over the next 2-3 years.
+We expect CEZ to maintain sound liquidity over the next 12 months.
+However, its own cash flow is unlikely to be sufficient to cover all of the company's sizeable capital spending and dividend payments.
+As a result, we expect CEZ to draw more frequently on its committed facilities over the next two to three years.

-Bond maturity profile as of the end of September 2023 In CZK billions
+Bond maturity profile as of the end of December 2023 In CZK billions